AcalephStorage/consul-alerts/README.md

 eg. `consul-alerts/config/checks/change-threshold` = `30`

+#### Enable Profiles Selection
+Profiles may be configured as keys in consul-alerts/config/notif-profiles/.
+The key name is the name of the profile and the value should be a JSON object with an "Interval" key set to an int in minutes and a key "NotifList" that should be an object of profile names as keys and true for the value.

+Profile selection is done by setting keys in consul-alerts/config/notif-selection/services/, consul-alerts/config/notif-selection/checks/, or consul-alerts/config/notif-selection/hosts/ with the appropriate service, check, or host name as the key and the selected profile name as the value.

+Reminders are processed every five minutes.
+Interval values should be a multiple of five.
+If the Interval value is 0 or not set then reminders will not be set.

+The default profile may be set as the fallback to any checks that do not match a selection.
+If there is no default profile set then the full list of enabled notifiers will be used and no reminders.

 #### Enable/Disable Specific Health Checks

 There are four ways to enable/disable health check notifications: mark them by node, serviceID, checkID, or mark individually by node/serviceID/checkID.
 This is done by adding a KV entry in `consul-alerts/config/checks/blacklist/...`.
 Removing the entry will re-enable the check notifications.